mihaitodor/wormhole/README.md

 ### Optional command line parameters

-- `-i` - The path to the server inventory file (default `inventory.yaml`), which is a Yaml sequence, each sequence item containing the connection details a distinct server.
+- `-i` - The path to the server inventory file (default `inventory.yaml`), which is a Yaml sequence, each sequence item containing the connection details of a distinct server.
 Example server definition:

 ```YAML
 - host: "ec2-127-0-0-1.compute-1.amazonaws.com"